 Reach for this book when your child is grappling with the 'not enoughs,' whether that is not enough money for a trendy toy or not enough time with a parent working far away.
 Malaika's Costume is a deeply resonant story about a young girl in the Caribbean whose mother has moved to Canada to find work.
 As Carnival approaches, Malaika feels the sting of her mother's absence and the lack of funds for a new costume.
 With the support of her grandmother, she learns to transform scraps and old materials into something spectacular.
 It is a beautiful choice for children ages 4 to 8 who are navigating big changes, economic hardship, or the unique ache of a long-distance family dynamic.
 Parents will appreciate how it validates a child's sadness while modeling the power of ingenuity and the enduring strength of family bonds across miles.

-A child in a multigenerational household or one experiencing the 'waiting' that comes with immigration.
+A child experiencing the 'waiting' that comes with a parent working abroad.
 It is perfect for the resourceful child who loves DIY and needs to see that 'homemade' can be 'heroic.'

-Read the Author's Note to understand the Caribbean context of Carnival and the specific dialect (Patois) used in the dialogue.
-This helps with a smooth read-aloud.
+Read the Author's Note to understand the Caribbean context of Carnival.
+The story includes dialogue in Patois, a vibrant and expressive language spoken in the Caribbean.
 A parent might see their child looking longingly at a photo of a faraway relative or expressing shame/sadness because they cannot afford something their peers have.

 Preschoolers will focus on the bright colors and the 'making' aspect.
 Older elementary students will pick up on the emotional weight of the mother's sacrifice and the socioeconomic reality of the characters.

-Unlike many books about immigration that focus on the arrival in a new country, this focuses on the child 'left behind,' validating their experience with dignity and vibrant folk-art aesthetics.
+Unlike many books about immigration that focus on arrival in a new country, this focuses on the child whose parent has moved away to work, validating their experience with dignity and vibrant folk-art aesthetics. """

 Malaika lives with her grandmother in the Caribbean while her mother works in Canada to provide for them.
 When the money promised for a Carnival costume doesn't arrive, Malaika is heartbroken.
 However, she and her grandmother (Grand-mere) gather recycled materials and old scraps to stitch together a peacock costume, proving that creativity and love can overcome financial lack.